 Exemptions from overtime pay

 Overtime laws obligate employers to pay their workers a greater rate than the standard wage for regular hours.
 As mentioned above, the typical threshold in most countries (including the U.S.) is 40 work hours a week.
-Whatever the limit is (some laws contain other thresholds), the employer should compensate each hour exceeding the normal threshold.
+Whatever the limit is (some laws contain other thresholds), the employer should compensate for each hour exceeding the normal threshold.

 However, in the U.S., according to the Fair Labor Standards Act (FLSA), specific jobs are excluded from overtime compensation requirements.
 They are called exempt, and employers are not obligated to pay overtime in these cases.
 Accordingly, employees who are generally eligible for overtime compensation are referred to as non-exempt employees.